 North West Highlands Geopark

-The North West Highlands Geopark is pleased to welcome Professor Ian Parsons (University of Edinburgh Schoo...Rock Stop Lecture Series 20...
+The North West Highlands Geopark is pleased to welcome Dr Alex Brasier (University of Aberdeen) for a talk ...Rock Stop Lecture Series 20...11:00 02 AUG

 The North West Highlands UNESCO Global Geopark offers one of the best opportunities to explore wild places in Europe.